Some Minnesota honeybees disappeared this fall. Blame mites and a warm autumn.

 Mites are a well-known problem to beekeepers, who cited the parasites as the biggest single impact on bee health in a survey conducted by the Bee Lab.
 Nelson said he had treated his hives this September.

-An additional factor made the mites worse this year, however: a warm fall that has allowed queen bees to keep laying eggs long past when they usually would, Spivak said.
+An additional factor made the mites worse this year, however: A warm fall has allowed queen bees to keep laying eggs long past their usual time, Spivak said.
 If the brood keeps growing after a mite treatment, the mites will keep reproducing too — and the beekeeper might not know it’s happening unless they check.
 Apiarists should always check after a mite treatment to make sure it has worked, Spivak added.

-The mite infestations do not qualify as “colony collapse disorder,” a phenomenon first reported in 2006 where hives would similarly disappear, but leave their queens behind.
+The mite infestations do not qualify as “colony collapse disorder,” a phenomenon first reported in 2006 where hives would similarly disappear but leave their queens behind.
 In those situations, bees disappeared in the summer.
-Scientists still don’t know the exact cause of that situation, Spivak said.
+Scientists still don’t know the exact cause of that problem, Spivak said.
 Annually, 30% to 40% of U.S. colonies die every winter, mostly from mites and viruses.

 Nelson said he and his niece, who tend the bees together, don’t plan to give up their backyard operation.
-Their original hive is still going strong, and feeding on honey the other bees left behind.
-They will likely start a new hive next spring, he said.
+Their original hive is still going strong and feeding on honey the other bees left behind.
+They’ll likely start a new hive next spring, he said.